mtigas/django-medusa/README.markdown

 be converted into a static generator which mirror's that site's output.

-Given a "renderer" that defines a set of URLs (see below), this uses Django's built-in `TestClient` to render out those views to either disk or Amazon S3.
+Given a "renderer" that defines a set of URLs (see below), this uses Django's built-in `TestClient` to render out those views to either disk, Amazon S3, or to Google App Engine.

 At the moment, this likely does not scale to extremely large websites.